paproki/UKBUtils/README.md

 3
 ```

+This information can be used to detect abnormal errors.
+If the number at the bottom differs from the number of missing then something happened.

 Finally the file corrupted_zips.log will only be create if the script detects that a zip file is malformed.
 For test this I go through all the zip files and try unzipping them using unzip -t XXXXXXXXXX.zip, which is a 'silent' unzipping that does not actually do the unzipping.

+## Documentation for Create_bulk_file.sh

+Write more documentation when I have more time.
+In the meantime you can look at the script itself it is pretty intuitive.
+Note that due to the size of the tab file, I am forced to use 'gawk' rather than 'awk' so you may need to install it.

+## Documentation for ExtractDemographicsUKB.sh
+Write more documentation when I have more time.
+In the meantime you can look at the script itself it is pretty intuitive.
+Note that due to the size of the tab file, I am forced to use 'gawk' rather than 'awk' so you may need to install it.